mmyczka/scala-in-steps/step_02_environment/readme.md

 3. Run the installer and follow the on-screen instructions to complete the installation.
 4. Verify the installation by opening a terminal or command prompt and typing scala -version.
 You should see the installed Scala version displayed.
 ### Installing a Scala Build Tool
 A build tool is essential for managing dependencies and automating the build process.
-There are several build tools available for Scala, but two popular options are sbt (Simple Build Tool) and Mill.
-We recommend installing sbt for this challenge.
+There are several build tools available for Scala, but we recommend installing sbt for this challenge.
 Follow these steps to install sbt:
 1. Visit the official sbt download page: https://www.scala-sbt.org/download.html
 2. Download the appropriate sbt installer for your operating system (Windows, macOS, or Linux).
 3. Run the installer and follow the on-screen instructions to complete the installation.